-A keen focus – and a challenge – for advanced therapy medical products is GMP compliance within research, development and manufacturing.
-However, recently, this focus has shifted.
+A keen focus – and a challenge – for advanced therapy medicinal products is GMP compliance within research, development and manufacturing.
+However, recently this focus has shifted.
 In 2015, GMP regulatory and compliance was all the industry could talk about.
-Later, in 2016, the main focus was on primary manufacturing of ATMP and secondly on GMP regulatory topics and challenges.
+Later, in 2016, the main focus was primarily on manufacturing ATMP and secondly on GMP regulatory topics and challenges.
 Today, the trend leans towards manufacturing, new concepts and technologies rather than solely GMP.

 Personalized medicine changes the healthcare industry game – not only in the way many severe diseases are treated, but also in the way medicine is developed, approved, produced and marketed.

-When using the patient’s own cells to create a treatment for that specific patient, only one batch is used.
-This is due to both the use of the patient's unique cells and the patient’s illness, which strictly limits the opportunities to re-do the procedure.
-This paradigm creates challenges on how to make these therapies commercially viable and GMP compliant, such as:
+When using the patient’s own cells to create their specific treatment, only one batch is used.
+This is because both the use of the patient's unique cells and the patient’s illness strictly limits the opportunities to re-do the procedure.
+Thus, there are challenges on how to make these therapies commercially viable and GMP compliant, such as: